kenzie/Kudos/README.md

 # Kudos!

-Use Twitter's Streaming API to catch all 'congrats' messages (initial test with the Public Stream).
+Use Twitter's Streaming API to catch all 'congrats' messages for authorized Twitter users.
 Send notification of any matches with a link to the original tweet.

-## Config
+## Sinatra

-Copy config/twitter-sample.yml to config/twitter.yml and add your Twitter App credentials.
+A simple Sinatra app has been setup to handle Twitter oAuth to start tracking users.

-## StreamMonitor
+## User Stream

-Just a wrapper around the TweetStream gem to track the public stream for kudos keywords and handle any matches.
+We're currently limited to Twitter's User Stream, so we'll only be tracking one user at a time as a proof of concept.

-## Match
+## Matches

-Trace a tweet to it's origin.
+New matches will be picked from the stream.

-## Notify
+## Notification

-Send a message with a link to the tweet.
+Any match will be notified on as an email or direct message to the watching user.

 ## Reference Docs